British Army independent companies in South Carolina: South Carolina 1721–1737

-Facing an expected Spanish threat, the province of South Carolina in 1719 requested military aid from the motherland.
-The British government drafted men from all garrison companies in Britain, thereby managing to create an independent company of 100 men, which was sent to South Carolina in 1721.
-The company was used to garrison Fort King George, previously built and garrisoned by provincial scouts, until a fire in 1727 destroyed the fort, when the company was moved to Port Royal.
-In 1730 part of the company was transferred to St. Simons Island, Georgia where they built and garrisoned Fort Delegal.
-When the raising of Oglethorpe's Regiment was authorized in 1737, the South Carolina independent company ceased to exist, forming the nucleus of the new regiment.
+In the face of an expected Spanish threat, in 1719 the Province of South Carolina requested military aid from Britain.
+The British government drafted men from garrison companies in Britain and raised a 100-strong independent company which was sent to South Carolina in 1721.
+Upon its arrival the company was sent to garrison Fort King George, which was previously built and garrisoned by South Carolinian militia.
+A fire in 1727 destroyed the fort, causing the company to move to Port Royal Island.
+In 1730 part of the company was transferred to St. Simons Island in the Province of Georgia, where they built and garrisoned Fort Delegal.
+When James Oglethorpe's Regiment of Foot was raised in 1737 the South Carolina independent company was disbanded and used to form the nucleus of the new regiment.

 South Carolina 1746–1749

 During King George's War, South Carolina was not content with being protected by troops based in Georgia, and asked the government in London for troops stationed in the colony.
 In 1746 three understrength independent companies were sent to South Carolina, their 60 officers and other ranks forming a core for enlargement; the missing men to be recruited in Charleston and Virginia.
 After the end of the war, the companies were disbanded together with Oglethorpe's Regiment.
 Three new independent companies would be recruited, however, to serve in South Carolina.
 The discharged soldiers could enlist in the new companies, return to England, or remain in Georgia.